The Impact of Climate Change on Basement Waterproofing

 rising groundwater

 Homeowners can combat this by installing or upgrading exterior drainage systems.
 Effective drainage helps manage groundwater and keeps it away from basement walls.
-French drains, exterior waterproofing membranes, and proper grading of the landscape can significantly reduce the risk of groundwater seepage.
+By installing French drains, exterior waterproofing membranes, and making sure your yard slopes away from the house, you can greatly cut down the chances of groundwater creeping into your basement.

 Hydrostatic Pressure